rvanwyck/training_van_wyck/README.md

-#This is my READ.md file
+# This is my README.md file